|Hiking Safety Tips|

 * Carry a small flashlight or headlamp.
 Darkness arrives much quicker in the mountains.
 If you have trouble on the trail, you run the risk of finishing your hike in the dark.

-* If you get a blister or even a hot spot, you can relieve the pain and stop further damage by using moleskin or bandages.
-You can help prevent blisters by keeping your feet dry and changing your socks if they get wet.
-Read more here on taking care of your hiking feet.
+* If you get a blister or even a hot spot, you can relieve the pain and stop further damage by using moleskin.
+Better yet, you can help prevent blisters by keeping your feet dry, changing your socks if they get wet, and by applying Body Glide before your hike.

 * Hiking sticks or trekking poles can help make your hike a little easier by reducing strain on your legs when going up or down slopes.
 They also help with stability on wet and icy trails.